-A surfer's ear, also called exostosis, may sound a bit strange or dull, but it really exists.
-Due to the drop in temperature, think of autumn and winter, and the wind past your ears, there is a chance that bone growth will occur in the ears.
-This can have nasty consequences.
+A surfer's ear, also called exostosis, may sound a bit strange or drowsy, but it really exists.
+Due to the drop in temperature, think of autumn and winter, in combination with wind past your ears, there is a chance that bone growth will develop in your ears.
+This can have unpleasant consequences.

 Surfer's ear often discovered too late

 In the initial stage you will notice little or nothing of a surfer's ear, also called swimmer's ear.
 Only when a blockage of 80% or more will complaints or symptoms arise.
-Surgical removal of bone can become inescapable.
-A surfers ear can develop when your ear canal is frequently exposed to cold water in the wind.
+Surgical removal of the bone can become unavoidable.

 We see more and more kite surfers covering their ears in the winter and cold months.
-This can be done with a cap or with special earplugs.
+This can be done with a neoprene cap or hat or with special earplugs.
 A cap is often only worn when it is really cold.
 While the risk of a surf ear is also present in the spring and autumn.
-The use of special earplugs is then the advice.
+The use of special earplugs is then recommended.

-When it comes to preventing a surfer's ear you should act when nothing is going on yet.
+When it comes to preventing a surfer's ear, you have to act when nothing is already wrong.
 No need to panic, but prevention is still better than cure.
-Take advantage of me.
+Use it to your advantage.